shakfu/cyfaust/README.md

 ## Features

-- Python-oriented implementation of the faust intrepreter
+- Python-oriented implementation of the [faust interpreter](https://faustdoc.grame.fr/manual/embedding/#using-libfaust-with-the-interpreter-backend)

 - Provides the following submodules (in the default build):

     - `cyfaust.interp`: wraps the faust interpreter and the rtaudio audio driver

-    - `cyfaust.box`: wraps the faust box api
+    - `cyfaust.box`: wraps the [faust box api](https://faustdoc.grame.fr/tutorials/box-api/)

-    - `cyfaust.signal`: wraps the faust signal api
+    - `cyfaust.signal`: wraps the [faust signal api](https://faustdoc.grame.fr/tutorials/signal-api/)

     - `cyfaust.common`: common utilities and classes

 - Self-contained, minimal, and modular design

-- Does not use LLVM to keep size low.
+- Deliberately does not use LLVM to remove dependency on `libLLVM.[dylib|so]` and keep size of python extension low (libLLVM@14 is 94MB).

 - Can generate code using the following backends: